Why Diversity is Valuable

 Educate Yourself on Diversity at Arkansas Baptist College, Including how This School Compares to Others in the Nation.

-Arkansas Baptist College is thought to be middle of the pack in overall diversity, and is ranked #1,829 nationwide.
+Arkansas Baptist College is below average when it comes to overall diversity, and is ranked #1,790 nationwide.

 Extremely Low Ethnic Diversity